vaadin/framework/WebContent/VAADIN/readme.txt

 Reference Manual for more information regarding widget sets.

 ---------------------------
-IT Mill Toolkit Development
+Vaadin Development
 ---------------------------
-When developing the IT Mill Toolkit Library itself, change to "build" directory and run "ant widgetsets" to compile all widgetsets or "ant widgetset-default", "ant-widgetset-reserver", or "ant widgetset-colorpicker" to compile individual widgetsets.
+When developing the Vaadin Library itself, change to "build" directory and run "ant widgetsets" to compile all widgetsets or "ant widgetset-default", "ant-widgetset-reserver", or "ant widgetset-colorpicker" to compile individual widgetsets.
 You must have GWT installed under build/gwt, under the proper platform directory.

-See http://dev.itmill.com/wiki/DevDocs/StartingDevelopment for instructions for installing GWT and compiling widgetsets for Toolkit development.
+See http://dev.vaadin.com/wiki/DevDocs/StartingDevelopment for instructions for installing GWT and compiling widgetsets for Vaadin development.